ThyShadoe/browser-code-editor/README.md

 ## To Do

-- [] make a light and dark theme switcher
+- [ ] make a light and dark theme switcher
-- [] enable vim keybindings
+- [ ] allow different color themes
-- [] allow different color themes
+- [ ] allow vim keybindings